mithun-t/journey-manager/README.md

+# Journey Manager

+This project is a Journey Manager web app built with React JS, Material UI, and local storage for managing journey details.
+The app allows users to track train or bus journeys, view upcoming and completed journeys, and manage journey details like seat number, PNR, payment mode, and more.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project Structure:
+  	- Frontend: React JS
+    - UI Framework: Material UI
+    - Storage: Local Storage

+## Features:
+  	- Add and track upcoming and completed journeys.
+    - Manage details like train number, coach, seat, journey status, payment mode, and more.
+    - Filter journeys based on journey status (upcoming/completed).
+    - Save and retrieve journey details from local storage.

 ## Available Scripts

 In the project directory, you can run: